OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 **Example: a document from a trusted source**

-- This email appears to be from the government (a more-or-less trusted source).
+- This email appears to be from the government (a legitimate-looking source).
 - In order to open the document, some kind of information or authentication is required, which is the exploit.
 The document itself may also contain malware.
 - Taxes or other financial interactions are frequently exploited by phishers because they may be perceived by their targets as urgent.
 Freely-available personal data may be included, to increase the chance of deceiving the target.